mimparato18/ProgettoSE_gruppo13/SprintBacklog1.md

 #### Story Points
 5
 #### Acceptance Criteria/Notes
-Example of typologies are electrical, electronic, hydraulic, mechanical etc. .
+Example of typologies are electrical, electronic, hydraulic, mechanical etc.

+## Item 29
+#### Feature:
+Design an Hub for the System Administrator to perform its tasks